MicrosoftDocs/power-automate-docs/articles/mobile-monitor-activity.md

 **Prerequisites**

-- Install the mobile app for Flow on a [supported device](getting-started.md#use-the-mobile-app). <!--The graphics in this topic reflect an iPhone, but the app looks similar on an Android device.-->
+- Install the mobile app for Flow on a [supported device](getting-started.md#use-the-mobile-app).
 - If you don't already have a flow, create one on [the website for Microsoft Flow](https://flow.microsoft.com/).
 For easier testing, use one that you can trigger yourself instead of waiting for an external event.

 The flow in this tutorial runs when you receive mail from a specific address: